Program Overview

 Foundational Concepts

-An efficient review of basic concepts to ensure all fellows have a solid basis. [cite: 26]
+An efficient review of key concepts to ensure all fellows have a strong foundational understanding.

 Intermediate Progression

-• Abdomen: hydronephrosis, portal triad, pylorus, intro to epigastrium [cite: 30]
+- Abdomen: hydronephrosis, portal triad, pylorus, intro to epigastrium

 Advanced Mastery